- Brand name

 - anticoagulants, medicines used to prevent blood clots such as coumarin anticoagulants, warfarin, clopidogrel and ticlopidine

 - disulfiram, a medicine used for long term treatment of alcoholism

-- medicines used to treat depression such as tricyclic antidepressants, MAO inhibitors, fluvoxamine and clozapine
+- medicines used to treat depression such as tricyclic antidepressants, MAO inhibitors, fluvoxamine

 - quetiapine, a medicine used to treat schizophrenia and symptoms of bipolar disorder